Ward Telephone No: 01264 835288

 There is a “Meet the Team” picture board in the main reception area and a “Your Team Today Are” picture board on the entrance to the inpatient unit.

-The hospice has its own private car park.
+The hospice has its own private car park which is barrier controlled.
+The Barrier Control is a bright yellow box on the grass island in front of Minor Injuries.
+Press the button marked HOSPICE to gain entry.
 Please bear in mind that these are not allocated spaces and therefore not everyone may be able to park here.
 You are able to park free of charge in the Hospital car park, please ask a member of staff for a temporary parking permit.

 We have a separate family room and a public lounge area where you are welcome to relax and help yourself to refreshments.
 We have an outside garden area where, weather permitting, you can also sit with your family and friends.
 Again, due to Covid restrictions these area may be out of use to reduce spread of infection.